-Net cash used in operating activities was \$52.5 million for the year ended December 31, 2010, compared with net cash provided by operating activities of \$7.4 million for the same period in 2008.
-The \$60.0 million change in cash provided by operations in 2009 to cash used in operations in 2009 to cash used in operations in 2010 was primarily due to a decrease in revenue receipts for license and collaborative fees and royalties, and an increase in spending on XOMA 052 related to the Phase 2 clinical program.
-During 2010, we received one-time cash receipts of \$3.7 million related to the sale of our CIMZIA royalty stream and \$4.0 million as final payment under our two antibody discovery collaboration agreements entered into with Arana and Kaketsuken.
-Comparatively, during 2009, we received one-time cash receipts of \$52.3 million related to the expansion of our existing collaboration with Takeda and \$22.3 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.4 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.4 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
-In addition, we received some the cash receipts of \$3.2 million related to the sale of our LUCENTIS royalty stream to Genentech.
+Net cash used in operating activities was \$52.5 million for the year ended December 31, 2010, compared with net cash provided by operating activities of \$7.4 million for the same period in 2009 and net cash used in operating activities of \$33.0 million for the same period in 2008.
+The \$60.0 million change in cash provided by operations in 2009 to cash used in operations in 2010 was primarily due to a decrease in revenue receipts for license and collaborative fees and royalties, and an increase in spending on XOMA 052 related to the Phase 2 clinical program.
+During 2010, we received one-time cash receipts of \$3.7 million related to the sale of our CIMZIA® royalty stream and \$4.0 million as final payment under our two antibody discovery collaboration agreements entered into with Arana and Kaketsuken.
+Comparatively, during 2009, we received one-time cash receipts of \$23.2 million related to the expansion of our existing collaboration with Takeda and \$22.3 million related to the sale of our LUCENTIS® royalty stream to Genentech.
+In addition, we received \$10.0 million in the second half of 2009 related to our two antibody discovery collaboration agreements entered into with Arana and Kaketsuken.